MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.8.0/AzureRM.Resources.md

 ### [Get-AzureRmRoleAssignment](Get-AzureRmRoleAssignment.md)
 Lists Azure RBAC role assignments at the specified scope.
+By default it lists all role assignments in the selected Azure subscription.
+Use respective parameters to list assignments to a specific user, or to list assignments on a specific resource group or resource.

 ### [Get-AzureRmRoleDefinition](Get-AzureRmRoleDefinition.md)
 Lists all Azure RBAC roles that are available for assignment.